Necessary health care

 Necessary health care according to the Directive 2011/24/EU

-Following Directive 2011/24/EU, the insured person in one Member State has the right to the reimbursement for costs of the necessary health care services provided by private healthcare service providers in another Member State.
+Following Directive 2011/24/EU of the European Parliament and of the Council of 9 March 2011 on the application of patients’ rights in cross-border healthcare (hereinafter: Directive 2011/24/EU), the insured person in one Member State has the right to the reimbursement for costs of the necessary health care services provided by private healthcare service providers in another Member State.

 If you have utilised the necessary health care in private healthcare facility or with private healthcare workers in Croatia, who have not entered into agreement with the CHIF for providing healthcare services, we kindly ask you to contact your competent institution for health insurance in your home country with the request for reimbursement of cost incurred by utilising health care services.